3 Introduction to R and RStudio

 In this lesson we’ll start by looking at RStudio then write some brief code to load in some crime data and start exploring it.
 This lesson will cover code that you won’t understand completely yet.
 That is fine, we’ll cover everything in more detail as the lessons progress.

-RStudio is the interface we use to work with R. It has a number of features to make it easier for us to work with R - while not strictly necessary to use, most people who use R do so through RStudio.
-We’ll spend some time right now looking at RStudio and the options you can change to make it easier to use (and to suit your personal preferences with appearance) as this will make all of the work that we do in this book easier.
+RStudio is the interface we use to work with R. It has a number of features to make it easier for us to work with R. While not strictly necessary to use, most people who use R do so through RStudio.
+When using R you don’t need to open up both R and RStudio on your computer.
+Just open RStudio and it’ll internally use R. We’ll spend some time right now looking at RStudio and the options you can change to make it easier to use (and to suit your personal preferences with appearance) as this will make all of the work that we do in this book easier.

 When you open up RStudio you’ll see four panels, each of which plays an important role in RStudio.
 Your RStudio may not look like the setup I have in the image below - that is fine, we’ll learn how to change the appearance of RStudio soon.

-At the top right is the Console panel.
+At the top right of the image (and this may be in a different location on your RStudio) is the Console panel.
 Here you can write code, hit enter/return, and R will run that code.
 If you write

 2+2 it will return (in this case that just mean it will print an answer) 4.
 This is useful for doing something simple like using R as a calculator or quickly looking at data.
 In most cases during research this is where you’d do something that you don’t care to keep.
 This is because when you restart R it won’t save anything written in the Console.
 To do reproducible research or to be able to collaborate with others you need a way to keep the code you’ve written.

 The way to keep the code you’ve written in a file that you can open later or share with someone else is by writing code in an R Script (if you’re familiar with Stata, an R Script is just like a .do file).
 An R Script is essentially a text file (similar to a Word document) where you write code.
-To run code in an R Script just click on a line of code or highlight several lines and hit enter/return or click the “Run” button on the top right of the Source panel.
+To run code in an R Script just click on a line of code or highlight several lines and hit enter/return or click the “Run” button on the top right of the Source panel shown in the top left of the above image.
 You’ll see the lines of code run in the Console and any output (if your code has an output) will be shown there too (making a plot will be shown in a different panel as we’ll see soon).

-The Source panel is where the R Scripts will be and is located at the top left on the image below.
 It is good practice to do all of your code writing in an R Script - even if you delete some lines of code later - as it eliminates the possibility of losing code or forgetting what you wrote.
-Having all the code in front of you in a text file also makes it easier to understand the flow of code from start to finish to a task - an issue we’ll discuss more in later lessons.
+Having all the code in front of you in a text file also makes it easier to understand the flow of code from start to finish for a task - an issue we’ll discuss more in later lessons.